Michael O'Keefe

-Michael O'Keefe (born Raymond Peter O'Keefe Jr.; April 24, 1955) is an American actor known for his roles as Danny Noonan in Caddyshack; Ben Meechum in The Great Santini, for which he received a nomination for the Academy Award for Best Supporting Actor; and Darryl Palmer in the Neil Simon movie The Slugger's Wife.
+Michael O'Keefe (born Raymond Peter O'Keefe Jr.; April 24, 1955) is an American actor known for his roles as Danny Noonan in Caddyshack, Ben Meechum in The Great Santini, for which he received a nomination for the Academy Award for Best Supporting Actor and Darryl Palmer in the Neil Simon movie The Slugger's Wife.
 He also appeared as Fred on the television sitcom Roseanne from 1993 to 1995.

-Early life, family and education
+Early life

-Raymond Peter O'Keefe Jr. was born in Mount Vernon, New York, the oldest of seven children in an Irish American family.
+Raymond Peter O'Keefe Jr. was born in Mount Vernon, New York, the oldest of seven children in an Irish-American family.
 He is the son of Stephanie (née Fitzpatrick) and Raymond Peter O'Keefe, who was a law professor at Fordham University and who also taught at St. Thomas University.
 O'Keefe was raised in Larchmont, New York.

 He graduated from Mamaroneck High School.
 He attended the American Academy of Dramatic Arts and New York University.
 He holds an MFA in creative writing from Bennington College.